-FALSE ALARM incidents make up 45% of activity, with 61% being Fire alarm due to Apparatus incidents.
+FALSE ALARM incidents make up 49% of activity, with 67% being Fire alarm due to Apparatus incidents.
 On 1 st April 2022 a revised false alarm policy was introduced to help reduce the number of AFA's.
-Since that time there has been a 43% reduction within property types covered by the policy change.
-FIRE PRIMARY incidents encompass Accidental Dwelling Fires at 41% and are shown later in the report within KPI 2.3.
+Since that time there has been a 42% reduction within property types covered by the policy change.
+FIRE PRIMARY incidents encompass Accidental Dwelling Fires at 46% and are shown later in the report within KPI 2.3.
 Accidental Building Fires are split between commercial (KPI 2.4) and non-commercial premises (KPI 2.5). \$ FIRE SECONDARY incidents are caused by either a deliberate or accidental act, or the cause is not known.
-Deliberate fires mainly involve loose refuse and currently account for 47%, with accidental or not known fires accounting for 53%.
-SPECIAL SERVICE incidents are made up of a number of different activities, such as: Gaining entry to a property on behalf of the Ambulance Service accounting for 32% and Road Traffic Collisions (RTC) 22%.
+Deliberate fires mainly involve loose refuse and currently account for 52%, with accidental or not known fires accounting for 48%.
+SPECIAL SERVICE incidents are made up of several different activities, such as: Gaining entry to a property on behalf of the Ambulance Service, accounting for 33% and Road Traffic Collisions (RTC) 21%.
 Subset of critical special service incidents (KPI 3.2).